karenfreemansmith/Epic-IntroWk4-ToDoList/README.md

 ![screenshot of project running](screenshot.png)

 ## Description
-*[Epicodus](http://epicodus.com) Intro to Programming Week 4 Pair Project with Ewa Manek: A web-based to-do list with drag and drop tasks.*
+*[Epicodus](http://epicodus.com) Intro to Programming Week 4 Pair Project with [Ewa Manek](htps://github.com/ewajm): A web-based to-do list with drag and drop tasks updated to use local storage and sort tasks by type rather than people.*

 ## Setup/Installation
 * [View on Github Pages](https://karenfreemansmith.github.io/Epic-IntroWk4-ToDoList)